foxglove/docs/docs/13-webhooks/0-introduction.md

 #### Delivery semantics

 Foxglove guarantees at-least-once delivery for webhook notifications.
-Admins may also manually retry failed deliveries.

 Each notification has a unique combination of `webhookId` and `webhookEventId` values.
 This can be used to de-duplicate deliveries of notifications received by your endpoint.

+Either a non-response or a non-2xx HTTP status are considered failures.
+Failures will be automatically retried up to 5 times, with an increasing delay between attempts.
+You can use the [Retry-After](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header on your endpoint's response to set a minimum bound on this delay time.

+Admins can also manually retry failed deliveries.
+Manual retries disable the automatic retry mechanism for that notification.